 Semesters at a UAS typically run from September to February (winter semester) and March to August (summer semester).
 Meanwhile university semesters run from October to March (winter) and April to September (summer)

-Remember that the semester dates above will also affect other components of a German university application, including enrollment and student visa applications.
-We can’t stress the importance of making sure you’re on top of these!
+Remember that the semester dates above will also affect other components of applying to German universities, including enrolment and student visa applications.
+We can’t over-stress the importance of making sure you’re on top of these!

-We’ve grouped the important steps of a German university application into 7 easy-to-remember steps, ensuring you have a simple checklist to help guide your students through the process.
-As we said at the start, application deadlines the Winter Semester 2019 are already growing close.
-So if any of your final year students haven’t got to work on this checklist yet, now’s the time!
+We’ve grouped the important steps of applying to German universities into 7 easy-to-remember steps, ensuring you have a simple checklist to help guide your students through the process.

 Some useful assignments to set final year students who may still be shortlisting German destinations include: